On this page

 How to generate tags for your video

 Here are some tips to find tags for your videos.
 First, check out your competitor's videos, and browse what YouTube tags are adding to their content.
-If the tags rank and relate to your YouTube video upload, use those tags.
+Use those tags if the tags rank and relate to your YouTube video upload.

 Next, try free YouTube tag generator tools like TagsYouTube, TubeBuddy, and Rapidtags to source a list of related tags.
-Just enter words related to your content and a YouTube tag list generates automatically.
+Just enter words related to your content, and a YouTube tag list is generated automatically.

 Frequently asked questions